Home / Blogs / Page 3

 • Higher tensile strength, which would make it the better option for high-pressure applications.

-• Better resistance to fuels, solvents and chemicals.
+• Higher resistance to fuels, solvents and chemicals.

 When you’re selecting your materials for your custom gasket, the materials experts at SRP are here to help.